spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-company-account-glue-api.md

 {% endinfo_block %}

-This document describes how to integrate the Company Account feature API into a Spryker project.
+This document describes how to install the Company Account feature API.

 ## Prerequisites